Raigyo/Test-Technique-Frontend/README.md

-# Mango3D Test Technique
+# Mango3D Technical test

 *June 2019*

-> 🔨 Techical Test: reproduce using React JS an interface for managing 3D printers
+> 🔨 Techical Test: reproduce an interface for managing 3D printers using React JS

 * * *

 OK: functionalities / layout

 KO: vendor prefix for `<input type="range">` do not work with emotion.js using inline css

 ## How to run